BroadbandForum/usp/docs/specification/index.md

 **[R-E2E.22]{}** – The receiving USP Endpoint MUST successfully process the USP Record through the `expected_id` field that it last transmitted in the previous session.

-When a USP Endpoint receives a USP Record that cannot pass an integrity check or that has an incorrect value in the `session_id` element, the Session Context is restarted.
+When a USP Endpoint receives a USP Record that cannot pass an integrity check or that has an incorrect value in the `session_id` field, the Session Context is restarted.

 **[R-E2E.23]{}** – USP Records that do not pass integrity checks MUST be silently ignored and the receiving USP Endpoint MUST restart the Session Context.